Institut national de recherche et de sécurité

 The French National Research and Safety Institute for the Prevention of Occupational Accidents and Diseases (French: Institut national de recherche et de sécurité, INRS) is a French association.
-It works under the auspices of the Caisse nationale de l’assurance maladie des travailleurs salariés (National Health Insurance Fund).
-Its board is composed of equal parts of representatives employers and representatives of the unions.
+It works under the auspices of the Caisse nationale de l'assurance maladie des travailleurs salariés (National Health Insurance Fund).
+Its board is composed of equal parts of representatives of employers and representatives of the unions.

+Functions

 The main tasks of the INRS are: